16 Things Your Kids Will Learn In School That You Didn’t

 Given the nature of Supreme Court appointments, it’s not surprising that politics can leak into the highest court in the land.
 But since 2000, the Supreme Court has become more political than ever.
 McNay argues that it has shifted to the right, starting with their intervention in the 2000 election, essentially putting George W. Bush in office.
 He says that it was also seen in the Citizens United and Janus decisions.
 “In both cases, they have transformed the First Amendment from a restraint on government to a tool for conservative causes,” he argues.

 Between storms like Hurricane Katrina and Superstorm Sandy in the United States, and multiple extremely destructive typhoons in Asia over the past 20 years, school curricula are expanding to include lessons about the impact of this extreme weather.
 Touching on science, the environment, politics and history, these lessons—like Hurricane Katrina: The Storm that Drowned a City—will become more common in the classroom.
-They may also include topics like what hurricane categories actually mean and where hurricane names come from.
+They may also include topics like where hurricane names come from.

 Black Lives Matter/Racism